desktop/desktop/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Report a bug while using GitHub Desktop (full template required)
+about: Report a bug while using GitHub Desktop.
+The full template is required.
 title: ''
 labels: ''
 assignees: ''